 Bottomline

 The takeaway is that you should always be careful when pumping gas.
+Diesel in a gas car is a huge mistake!
 Diesel pumps, as previously stated, are typically green and have larger nozzles.
-The nozzle that will not fit into your gas-powered vehicle should indicate that you are using the incorrect fuel type.
+The nozzle that will not fit into your gas-powered vehicle should tell you that you are on the wrong pump.
 If you store fuel in the garage, make sure each container is color-coded and labeled properly to avoid putting the wrong fuel in.
 Finally, the most important thing to remember is not to panic if you make this mistake.
 When you realize your mistake, do not drive your vehicle and immediately call a roadside assistance service.